-It handles with actual time trash bin observing scheme by participating various identifying equipment and new technologies to the research paper of "GARBAGE MONITORING AND CLEARANCE USING ROBOTS" studied garbage disposal that isn't done properly pollutes the atmosphere, endangering living organisms.
+It handles with a real time trash bin observing scheme by using various identifying equipment and new technologies to the "GARBAGE MONITORING AND research paper CLEARANCE USING ROBOTS" [3] studied garbage disposal that isn't done properly pollutes the atmosphere, endangering living organisms.
 Recent technological advancements are proving to be more beneficial to humans, and their recommended approach for waste collection is excellent.
-An ultrasonic sensor attached to the bin lid shares the garbage level as data to the robot, which tracks the bin using the line follower technique and recognizes the filled bin using RFID scanning, then disposes of the rubbish from that bin.
+An ultrasonic sensor attached to the bin lid shares the garbage level as data with the robot, which tracks the bin using the line follower technique and recognizes the filled bin using RFID scanning, then disposes rubbish from that bin.
 When an Ultrasonic sensor provides data to the Arduino board, the garbage monitoring and clearance robots begin their work.
 The exposed ultrasonic sensor is a form of audio sensor that can be categorized as the transmitter, transceiver, or receiver.
-Ultrasonic sensors have transmitters that turn signals into ultrasound, and receivers that translate ultrasound into signals.
-The period between delivering an ultrasonic pulse and receiving an echo.
+Ultrasonic sensors have transmitters those turn signals into ultrasound, and receivers that translate ultrasound into signals.
+The period between delivering an ultrasonic pulse and receiving an echo will be taken as the distance.
 The sensor sends out a wave, which is reflected by the obstructions.
-It detects the amount of rubbish and sends the data to the Arduino Uno (Raja, P., Janani, C., & Thivya, A., 2020).
+It detects the amount of rubbish and sends the data to the Arduino Uno.

-This paper describes they frequently bring up the concept of a GSM-based garbage monitoring system.
+This paper describes [6] the concept of a GSM-based garbage monitoring system.
 People are disposing of their junk in the trash container.
 At the top of the garbage can, they are installing ultrasonic sensors.
 Currently, the ultrasonic sensor can detect the level of garbage.
 If the amount of rubbish produced continues to rise, it will soon hit the limit.
 As soon as the threshold value is met, an automatic alarm will be sent to the registered range via the GSM module, informing them that the trash value has reached a distance of around 5cm from the ultrasonic sensor.
 The garbage cans are emptied, and the data is forwarded to the appropriate authority for processing.
 For real-time information, they used GSM.
 It is the most important component of the communication system because of its low cost, high performance, and ease of implementation.
 Even if the threshold value crosses the range, the LED will illuminate if somebody tries to dump their trash in the garbage can.
 This strategy reduces the amount of time, fuel, and money used.
-In the future, this technology will be beneficial to a large number of rural areas (Kadarkarai, P., et al. 2021).
+In the future, this technology will be beneficial to a large number of rural areas.

-According to the research paper, "Smart Garbage System with Garbage Separation Using Object Detection" studied garbage collection is one of the most pressing concerns that the globe faces, regardless of whether a country is developed or developing.
+According to the research paper, "Smart Garbage System with Garbage Separation Using Object Detection" [10] garbage collection is one of the most pressing concerns that the globe faces, regardless of whether a country is developed or developing.
 The traditional method of manually monitoring and clearing rubbish in bins is inefficient.
 As a solution to these issues, the smart bin is developed utilizing IoT.
 The bins have a Raspberry Pi fitted with an ultrasonic sensor for garbage level detection and a pi camera that uses the YOLO algorithm to segregate rubbish by object detection and opens the appropriate bin lid using a servo motor.
-The intelligent bin is linked to mobile applications through the cloud for garbage monitoring and disposal, which is accomplished through optimum routing (D. Vinodha, et al, 2020).
+The intelligent bin is linked to mobile applications through the cloud for garbage monitoring and disposal, which is accomplished through optimum routing.